jakobdylanc/llmcord.py/README.md

 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.
 - You can seamlessly move any conversation into a [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.

-Supports remote models from [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), [Anthropic API](https://docs.anthropic.com/claude/docs/models-overview) and more thanks to [LiteLLM](https://github.com/BerriAI/litellm).
+Supports remote models from [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), [Anthropic API](https://docs.anthropic.com/claude/docs/models-overview) and many more thanks to [LiteLLM](https://github.com/BerriAI/litellm).

 Or run a local model with [ollama](https://ollama.com), [oobabooga](https://github.com/oobabooga/text-generation-webui), [Jan](https://jan.ai), [LM Studio](https://lmstudio.ai) or any other OpenAI compatible API server.

-Other features include:
+And more:
-- Vision model support
+- Supports image attachments when using a vision model
 - Customizable system prompt
 - DM for private access (no @ required)
 - User identity aware (OpenAI API only)
-- Streamed responses
+- Streamed responses (turns green when complete, automatically splits into separate messages when too long, throttled to prevent Discord ratelimiting)
+- Automatically displays helpful user warnings when appropriate (like "Only using last 20 messages", "Max 5 images per message", etc.)
+- Caches message data in a size-managed (no memory leaks) and per-message mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous

 ## Instructions